Lavkush24/Python-Projects-Learning/README.md

         - one using setmousecallback() --- create rectange and circle by triggering the particular command

         - second add the freature of changing color of paing in above

+# DAY 2 (23 Nov 2025)
+- ## Learning OpenCV Core Operations
+    - acccessing pixcel values and image properties and region of interest(ROI) and split and merge image